awtkns/fastapi-crudrouter/README.md

 ```

 ## Advanced Usage
-fastapi-crudrouter provides a number of features that allows you to get the most out of your automatically generated CRUD
+fastapi-crudrouter provides a number of features that allow you to get the most out of your automatically generated CRUD
 routes.
 Listed below are some highlights.

 - Automatic Pagination ([docs](https://fastapi-crudrouter.awtkns.com/pagination/))